UC Law SF Externships give students opportunities to develop their legal skills at approved governmental or public interest law offices.

 The Legal Externship Program provides students with the opportunity to participate in an approved externship program at a government agency or non-profit legal organization.
 The intent of the Legal Externship Program is to address the gap between our clinical course offerings and a student’s desire to obtain supervised direct legal experience in a particular practice area or setting not otherwise available.

-UC Hastings Students can learn more about Legal Externships on the Clinic’s Intranet Page.
+UC Law SF Students can learn more about Legal Externships on the Clinic’s Intranet Page.

 UCDC Law Program